mayanksha/mayanksha.github.io/_posts/2019-03-21-The-ultimate-C-Javascript-Golang-editing-experience.markdown

 ## Ending Notes

-I may seem fanatic to some since they may question why I have spent so much time perfecting Vim.
-I say that it actually saves me a lot of time in the long run.
-I have to type lots and lots of text everyday (and lots of code too, albeit not on a daily basis).
+I may seem like a madman to some since they may ask why I have spent so much time perfecting Vim.
+The answer to my critics is that it in the long run, it actually saves me a lot of time.
 I am a touch typist and I type fairly fast and not having to lift my fingers off the keyboard is a boon when you're in the Programming Jedi mode.
+Add to that, I can clone my `.vimrc` on any server and within a couple of minutes, I have my dev environment up and running.
+Vim <3!

-Lastly, comments and critique is welcome!
+Lastly, comments and suggestions are welcome!
 See you in next part. :-)